k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 ### **Description**

-A description of the TDM Environment permission set.
-(Optional).
+A description of the TDM Environment permission set (optional).

 ### Read and Write and Number of Entities